23 Day Silk Road & Stans Adventure Dep Bishkek

 DAY 9: ALMATY

+Almaty is the cultural and business capital of Kazakhstan.
+In the early afternoon, you’ll take a tour of the city, visiting Panfilov Park and the unique Zenkov Cathedral.
 Then later, perhaps you might buy some fresh fruit and veggies at the Green Bazaar.
-By the way, Almaty means ‘the place with apples’ (it’s thought that apples originate from here)!
+By the way, Almaty means ‘the place with apples.
+It’s thought that apples originate from here!

-Accommodation: Hotel Kazzhol Park (or similar)
+Accommodation: Hotel Kazzhol Park, Kazakhstan (or similar)

 Included: Breakfast, Lunch, Dinner

-DAY 10: ALMATY
+DAY 10: DUSHANBE

-Accommodation: Atlas Hotel (or similar)
+Accommodation: Atlas Hotel, Tajikistan (or similar)

 Included: Breakfast, Lunch, Dinner